Monday, June 9, 2025

 But soon the adrenaline wears off

-And a certain kind of paranoia sets in
+And a certain kind of paranoia sets in,

-But the watchers are all waiting for you
+Where the watchers are all waiting for you

 To start doing something about it—